-The Guarantors own the networks operated by Fluvius System Operator.
-With the exception of Riobra, they also hold the DSO licenses for electricity and gas distribution granted by the VREG.
+The Guarantors own the networks operated by the Issuer.
+With the exception of Riobra, they also hold the DSO licenses for electricity and gas distribution granted by the VREG26.

-The table below presents some aggregated basic figures on the network infrastructure under the management of Fluvius System Operator.
-All figures are per 31 December 2020.
-Although managed by Fluvius System Operator, the grid assets remain fully owned by the Guarantors.
+The table below presents some aggregated basic figures on the network infrastructure under the management of the Issuer.
+All figures are per 31 December 2021.
+Although managed by the Issuer, the grid assets remain owned by the Guarantors.